Maria W. Stewart: Lectures

 Maria W. Stewart delivered her final public lecture at the African Masonic Hall in Boston on February 27, 1833 titled, "An Address: African Rights and Liberty."
-Stewart was addressing a free Black audeince, at a time when slavery was still legal in the South, and when free African Americans in the North were still facing harsh discriminations against them.
+Stewart was addressing a free Black audience, at a time when slavery was still legal in the South, and when free African Americans in the North were still facing harsh discriminations against them.

 Stewart urged African Americans to pursue education and moral excellence as a path towards equality and respect.
-During her argument she emphaized that ignorance and dependency would only perpetuate oppression, saying, "It is not the color of the skin that makes the man or the woman, but it is the principles formed within the soul."
+During her argument she emphasized that ignorance and dependency would only perpetuate oppression, saying, "It is not the color of the skin that makes the man or the woman, but it is the principles formed within the soul."

 Writings

-In her writings, Stewart was very cogent when she talked about the oppression of Black Americans.
+In her writings, Stewart addressed the oppression of Black Americans.
 She declared, "Every man has a right to express his opinion.
 Many think, because your skins are tinged with a sable hue, that you are an inferior race of beings ...
 Then why should one worm say to another, Keep you down there, while I sit up yonder; for I am better than thou.
 It is not the color of the skin that makes the man, but it is the principle formed within the soul".

-Stewart believed that education, particularly religious education, was essential to lifting black people out of ignorance and poverty.
-She denounced the racist laws that prevented African Americans access to schools, the ballot, and other basic rights.
-Deeply concerned for both the material and spiritual being of her community, Stewart urged Black Americans to develop their talents and intellect, live moral lives, and devote themselves to racial activism.
+Stewart believed that education, particularly religious education, was essential to lifting Black people out of ignorance and poverty.
+She denounced the racist laws that prevented African Americans from accessing schools, the ballot, and other basic rights.
+Stewart urged Black Americans to develop their talents and intellect, live moral lives, and devote themselves to racial activism.
 Stewart challenged her audience to emulate the valor of the pilgrims and American revolutionaries in demanding freedom, and advised them to establish institutions such as grocery stores and churches to support their community.

-Although her views were radical for the time and not always well received by her audeince, Stewart remained committed.
-During a shiting economic and cultural landscape, she warned that moral complacency and spiritual decline would threaten the nation's democratic ideals.
+Although her views were radical for the time and not always well received by her audience, Stewart remained committed.
+During a shifting economic and cultural landscape, she warned that moral complacency and spiritual decline would threaten the nation's democratic ideals.

 Grounded in Christian principles, Stewart aimed to empower the Black community to rise above systemic injustice.
 Her advocacy for women and racial uplift provided a foundation for African American women to mobilize for a greater national and international discourse.

-Some of her key wirintgs include:
+Some of her key writings include: